koges/historical_recipes-1/ingredients.md

 - a bunch of chives
 - good old skillet
 - wooden spoon
-- 1 tbsp of butter, now sure
+- 1 tbsp of butter, not sure